watercolor for beginners doesn't have to be scary, it's easy

 Stipple with the end of the brush to portray the stamens in the center of the daisy.

-Paint the background of the hummingbird painting.Paint the background.
+Paint the background of your hummingbird painting.Paint the background.

 Using a flat brush, dampen the background area with clean water.